libopencm3/libopencm3/README.md

 Toolchains targeting Linux, such as "gcc-arm-linux-gnu" or the like are _not_ appropriate.

-_NOTE_ We recommend, that you use g-a-c version 2.8 2014q3 or newer to build all platforms covered by libopencm3 successfully.
+_NOTE_ We recommend that you use gcc-arm-embedded version 4.8 2014q3 or newer to build all platforms covered by libopencm3 successfully.

 Building